KelvinHoky/Instagram-UI-Clone/README.md

 # Instagram Home UI Clone
-This is an INstagram Home UI Clone that i make using HTML CSS and JavaScript.
+This is an Instagram Home UI Clone that i make using HTML CSS and JavaScript.
 ![Project Image](img/Project%20image.png)
 You can use this as reference if you want to make an Instagram Clone.